 so you can see more of Mickey Bach's cartoons.

 Impersonating or adopting the characteristics of an older person; it is sometimes reported as a paraphilia when sexual arousal and orgasm are dependent upon playing such a role and being treated as an older person by the sexual partner.

 1. The quality or state of being of an abnormally large size.

 2. An excessive growth of the body or any of its parts; especially, as a result of over secretion of the growth hormone by the pituitary gland.

-1. The policy or practice of conducting an activity on an international basis rather than a national or local one; for example, a corporation that sells its goods to markets throughout the world and that locates its facilities and workforce in various countries according to whatever the need may be.
+The policy or practice of conducting an activity on an international basis rather than Jon a national or local one; globalization: Globalism can be exemplified, for example, by a corporation that sells its goods to markets throughout the world and that locates its facilities and workforce in various countries according to whatever the need may be.